 Selection: The IEEE Power & Energy Society Lifetime Achievement Award Committee will consist of at least three members including a chair.
 The chair will be appointed by the PES President and will serve no longer than 3 years.
 The two remaining members will be selected by the chair and will be subject to the approval of the PES Executive Committee.
 Initially, at least one non-chair member will serve a one year term, and another a two-year term.
 These two initial non-chair members shall be eligible for reappointment for an additional full three-year term following their initial terms.
 Thereafter, members will be appointed to three-year terms, and no Committee member shall serve for more than three years.

 The IEEE Power & Energy Society Lifetime Achievement Award Committee will submit the results of its evaluation to the IEEE PES Awards and Recognition Committee for review and evaluation.
-If the IEEE PES Awards and Recognition Committee concurs with the recommendation of the IEEE Power & Energy Society Lifetime Achievement Award Committee, it will present the recommendation to the PES Executive Committee during the spring meeting for final PES approval.
+If the IEEE PES Awards and Recognition Committee concurs with the recommendation of the IEEE Power & Energy Society Lifetime Achievement Award Committee, it will present the recommendation to the PES Governing Board for final PES approval.

 Presentation: Presentation of the award shall be made by the PES President.

 Citation: The citation may be proposed by the person originating the nomination.
 It will be reviewed and modified as appropriate by the IEEE Power & Energy Society Lifetime Achievement Award Committee.
 The IEEE PES Awards and Recognition Committee shall make the final decision on the wording of the citation.

 Click here for the PES Society-level Nomination Site.

 2017 Hugh Rudnick

 IMPORTANT: Nomination forms must be written in English.
 One per year.
 If no suitable candidate is proposed in a given year, the award will not be presented for that year.